 You'll find many good boutiques, chain stores, and restaurants in the Nervión Plaza shopping centre, including an El Corte Inglés department store.
 One of the most famous and exclusive places is a Michelin star restaurant called Tribeca, founded by brothers, with one of the best sea bass dishes in the city.
 Nervión is also home to good schools such as the Spanish Institute for Global Education, as well as the Ramón Sánchez-Pizjuán Stadium (home of Sevilla FC) and the beautiful Avenida de la Buhaira gardens.

-The neighborhood was also designed as a "Garden City" (Ciudad Jardín), resulting in a much higher ratio of green space and wider sidewalks than any other central district in Seville.
+The neighborhood was also designed as a "Garden City" (Ciudad Jardín), resulting in a much higher ratio of green space and wider sidewalks than any other central neighborhood in Seville.

 Nervión is home to Seville's most exclusive and spacious homes, including the Ciudad Jardín residential area with sports facilities, public swimming pools, and many playgrounds for kids.
 Rents average around €13.20 per square meter in early 2026.
 Keep in mind that Nervión is one of the most expensive neighborhoods in Seville.
 Expect to pay about €1,100–€1,400 per month for a 2-bedroom apartment in the premium residential areas.
 But you'll also find many family-friendly apartments in large high-rise buildings for more affordable prices.